sasidhar791/Deep-learning/README.md

 - **Can I use a custom vector database?**
   - Yes, you can integrate other vector databases by modifying the `retriever.py` to support the custom database.

+## Contributing
+We welcome contributions to this project!
+If you'd like to contribute, please feel free to fork the repository, submit issues, or create pull requests.